garrandall/popular-music-data/tracks/can-u-get-wit-it-usher.md

 Can you get with it, it's like that
 It's only a sexual thing
 Can you get with it, it's like that
-You ought to love the joy I...
+You ought to love the joy I